Project showcase

 Blowout analysis

-Add Energy specialists performed immediate simulations and evaluations in order to provide recommendations for the upcoming kill operation.
+Our specialists performed immediate simulations and evaluations in order to provide recommendations for the upcoming kill operation.
 The blowout simulations were based on the results from the latest reservoir modelling and surface observations.

 Kill analysis